MewsSystems/gitbook-connector-api/operations/messagethreads.md

 ## Get all message threads

-Returns all message threads created by the client application.
+Get all message threads that you have created, filtered by time interval and/or specific message thread IDs.

 ### Request